-"For a long time, scholars who worked on early Christianity were Christian believers looking to find answers about the origins of their own religion,’ Rebillard says in the piece.
-"In the last 20 years, more and more studies on Christianity are done by people like me who define themselves as Roman historians.
+These are questions Éric Rebillard, Classics and History, seeks to answer from the perspective of a Roman historian.
+His viewpoint encompasses a new way of asking age-old questions about the early days of Christianity.
+“For a long time, scholars who worked on early Christianity were Christian believers looking to find answers about the origins of their own religion,” he says.
+“In the last 20 years, more and more studies on Christianity are done by people like me who define themselves as Roman historians.
 We are studying the Roman Empire in which Christians happened to be living.”